-There were many reasons I signed up for a full-time office space at CoCo Minneapolis.
+There were many reasons I signed up for a full-time office space at Work at CoCo Minneapolis.
 It’s not because co-working is trendy, and Streets.MN readers know it isn’t because of the great urbanism of Downtown East.

 The two biggest ones were the physical and social feel of my entire day — not least including my commute.

 Let’s start with how designers addressed the work space of CoCo.
 The the physical space feels makes me (and hundreds of other people) want to be here.

 Long ago, they designed the soaring ceilings, the beauty, the brightness from big windows, and the openness of the space.
 More recently, they added umbrellas to define space — to make it feel somewhere — while maintaining the openness.
 You don’t feel exposed.
 The permanent spaces where I now sit have semi-transparent dividers encouraging you to not bother but allowing you to get to know your neighbors.
 Maybe they read Alexander’s The Timeless Way of Building and Newman’s Defensible Space?

 It’s harder to see the social space in the picture, but there are hints.
 The physical set-up encourages people to meet at the reception/waiting area/central coffee station – it creates a central point of activity with a purpose.
 The clear delineation of quiet and social work spaces ensures that people who want to focus have a place to do that — it also gives those who want to interact permission to strike up a conversation at tables where you face strangers as you work.
 There are some informal social events (Beer ‘n’ Chat Tuesday afternoons), and slightly more formal lunches or launch events to encourage mixing with just enough structure that it’s OK for the introverts.